How to apply for a Canadian Student Visa

 Step 2: Start Your Application

-Go to the Citizenship and Immigration Canada (CIC) website and apply for your Canadian student visa online before you make your journey to Canada.
-Applying online will save you courier fees and you won’t have to wait for the mail.
-The will be quicker this way, and you will receive updates on the status of your application directly.
+Go to the Citizenship and Immigration Canada (CIC) website and apply for your Canadian student visa online.
+Doing so will save you courier fees and you won’t have to wait for the physical mail.
+Things will be quicker this way, and you will receive updates on the status of your application directly.
 If you live in a country where internet access is limited, you can apply for your Canadian student visa on paper.
+After you do this, it’s time to start filling in everything on the Canada Student Visa checklist.

 - A valid passport

-- Proof that you paid the study permit fee, which is 150 CAD.
+- Proof that you paid the Canadian Student Visa fees, which is 150 CAD

 Step 3: Canadian Student Visa Conditions